 Agreements between trade unions and employers' organisations:

-Claim for improved conditions of labour and wages, 1919, sent by the United Garment Workers' Trade Union to Cutler & Company
+Claim for improved conditions of labour and wages, 1919Link opens in a new window, sent by the United Garment Workers' Trade Union to Cutler & Company

-Agreement and supplementary agreement for minimum rates of wages, 1920-21, between the Wholesale Clothing Manufacturers' Federation of Great Britain, the United Garment Workers' Trade Union, the Amalgamated Society of Tailors, Tailoresses, and Kindred Workers, and the National Union of Tailors and Garment Workers
+Agreement and supplementary agreement for minimum rates of wages, 1920-21Link opens in a new window, between the Wholesale Clothing Manufacturers' Federation of Great Britain, the United Garment Workers' Trade Union, the Amalgamated Society of Tailors, Tailoresses, and Kindred Workers, and the National Union of Tailors and Garment Workers

-Agreement for minimum rates of wages, 1920, between the Shirt, Collar and Tie Manufacturers' Federation and the United Garment Workers' Trade Union
+Agreement for minimum rates of wages, 1920Link opens in a new window, between the Shirt, Collar and Tie Manufacturers' Federation and the United Garment Workers' Trade Union

 Circular from the Tailors’ & Garment Workers’ Trade Union, including definitions of the 'classes' of workers.